Learn how public health orders protect us from contaminated water supplies.

 - Do Not Drink Order (contamination for which boiling the water may not be enough treatment)

 - Do Not Use Order (unknown or high-risk contaminants)

 When MassDEP issues an order to the local public water supplier (PWS), the PWS must do the following:

 - take appropriate corrective action

 - notify customers when it has remedied the problem and the order is lifted.

 In some instances, the PWS may distribute bottled water to affected customers as an alternative to boiling their water.
 Bottled water is safe to use during a boil order..

-Consumers should always contact their water supplier for information during a boil order.
+Consumers should always contact their local public water supplier for information during a boil order.
 Consumers may also find more information on their city or town website.
 The US EPA and MassDEP also offer information about contaminants in drinking water.

 Because each situation is different, it is impossible to predict how long an order will remain in effect.
 The order will not be lifted until testing shows that the water meets public health standards.
 MassDEP will lift the order when the water is considered safe and no longer poses a threat to public health.

 Additional Resources for General information about public health orders